Privacy notice for ‘Ask the export support team a question’ service

 Legal basis for processing your data

-We will process (collect, store and use) your personal data only to fulfil DIT’s public duty as a government department.
+We will process (collect, store and use) your personal data only to fulfil DBT’s public task or function as a government department.

 What personal data we collect